Ingredients (~18 cookies)

 Brown the Butter in a Light-Colored Pan

-A tip – using a light-colored pan helps you see when the butter solids have browned properly.
+Tip: Using a light-colored pan will allow you to see when the milk solids are caramelized properly.

-Scrape the butter and all the browned bits into a large bowl to cool to room temperature, which takes about 30-45 minutes.
+Scrape the butter into a large mixing bowl along with all of the dark brown bits, and allow to cool to room temperature (approximately 30-45 minutes).

-In a separate bowl, whisk together the flour, baking soda, cornstarch, and salt.
+In a separate bowl, mix the flour, baking soda, cornstarch, and salt together, and then set aside.

-Be careful not to over-mix the dough; it can make the cookies tough.
+Be careful not to over-mix the dough, otherwise, the cookies may be too tough.

 Bake the Cookies at 350F

-When you’re ready to bake, arrange the chilled dough balls ~2-3 inches apart on two parchment-lined baking sheets.
+When you’re ready to bake, space the dough balls on lined baking sheets 2-3 inches apart.

-As soon as the cookies come out of the oven, use a large round cookie cutter to gently scoot the edges into a perfect circle.
+Once the cookies have been removed from the oven, use a large round cookie cutter to gently push the edges in toward the middle to create a perfect round.

-This helps create a more uniform, chewy texture throughout the cookie.
+This will help to produce a consistent chewy texture throughout the cookie.

 Brown Butter Chocolate Chip Cookies